Flavor Patterns of Fundamental Particles from Quantum Entanglement?: Description of Scattering/Measurement Process

 As discussed in \Sec{sec:entangling_power}, we focus on elastic scattering within the finite-dimensional Hilbert space $H_f$.
 To map from the full Fock space $\mathcal{F}$ to the flavor Hilbert space $H_f$, we define two projection operators: \begin{enumerate} \item[i)] $\Pi_{\rm{in}}$ prepares an unentangled initial state of two particles with definite momentum and helicity:

 where the creation and annihilation operators obey the usual anticommutation relations.
 The label $L$ denotes eigenstates of negative helicity. \item[ii)] $\Pi_{\rm{out}}$ corresponds to the final state measurement.
 First, we restrict the final state to have two particles \cite{Peschanski:2016hgk} with negative helicity, a combination of actions denoted by $\Pi_2^L$.
-Then, we measure the scattering angle $\Theta$ of one of the final state particles, which without loss of generality we choose to be the up-type quark.
-The full measurement can be written schematically as:
+Then, we measure the scattering angle $\Theta$ of one of the final state particles, which without loss of generality we choose to be the up-type quark. \footnote{Even though the scattering amplitude is independent of the azimuthal angle $\Phi$, an actual measurement of the final state particle in real space would involve the placement of a detector at a definite $\Phi$ value.
+We assume that such an angle is arbitrarily selected in our idealized measurement procedure.} The full measurement can be written schematically as:

 such that the post-measurement state is:

 Crucially, this projection does not involve any measurement of flavor.

 \end{enumerate}